BeancurdPachelbel/curtain_v2/README.md

 ### Goal 2: Redesign the project's achitecture
 1. List the functions that needs to be implemented.
+   Communicate with server by mqtt, thus the cummunitaion's link is recommended as follows:
+      smartconfig >>> wifi >>>mqtt

 2. According to the functions' list, creat the relatively reasonable module
 3. Delete redundant and unuseful code
 4. Optimize the annotation